Detox at Chenot Palace on Splendid Swiss Lake

 Walks from Chenot Palace in Weggis, Switzerlandlake Lucerne

-Petit Palace is the oldest building close to the quiet lake rim road.
-The new wing above the reception can offer some partial lake views, but these mostly face the town and the Mount Rigi.
-More popular seems the new wing above the spa, but while it has closer lake and Weggis views with some interfering trees it is not as pure as the older buildings offer.
-The highest floors offer most open views reaching towards the glacier Alps.
 My room was on the fifth floor in the old larger building practically above the restaurant (I love it since it was further from the road offering vast open lake views).
-A comfortable sofa, a desk upon request, quality materials and bed quality, a tantalising pillow menu increase comfort.
+A comfortable sofa, a desk upon request, quality materials and bed quality, a tantalising pillow menu all increase comfort.
 There is enough room for your private yoga or stretching practice.
-A bluetooth speaker to use for a preferred music library on my phone (when I took it with me since my second stay I further decided to detox from my portable tech devices) comforted my resting moments in the room.
+A bluetooth speaker to use for preferred music on your phone (I decided to detox from my smartphone) can comfort the resting moments in the room.

 Art at Chenot PalaceBest detox in Switzerland